 You have to feel sorry for caterpillars.
 For all that they change into butterflies or moths, they face some unusual perils in their early life – including being turned into zombies.
+How creationists explain all this we cannot imagine.

 Recently zombie caterpillars made the news in England.
 Infected by the baculovirus, caterpillars were changing their behaviour to climb up to the top of trees in broad daylight.
 Usually they would hide during the day and feed at night.
 Why the change?
 Because, infected by the virus they climb high towards the light, die and spread infected body fluid down below to infect more caterpillars.
 Truly awful.